Send the link below via email or IMCopy

 Another creative for of reflection (previously approved by the CAS Coordinator)

 at least one form of reflection for each experience/project

-(more for longer range activities - recommend one per week of activity).
+(more for longer range activities - min. of 6 reflections for experiences/projects one month or longer).
 Additionally students will need to

 answer the CAS questions

 under the 'CAS Questions' tab for each experience/project.

 COMPLETING CAS EXPERIENCES/PROJECTS